 In the context of the computing world, when we talk about products, we are specifically talking about software products.
 In marketing, a product is anything that can be offered to a market that satisfies a want or need.
 It can be tangible or intangible.
 Tangible is something that can be touched whereas intangible is something that cannot be touched such as a piece of software or insurance policy.
 Computer software is a component of the whole computer system that consists of data or computer instructions.

 Software and products are different.
-The product is a higher order thing and software is a component order thing.
-A software may be a component of a product.
-A product has much more attributes that it must be concerned with besides the quality and design of the software that goes into it.
+The product is a higher-order thing and software is a component order thing.
+The program may be a component of a product.
+A product has many more attributes that it must be concerned with besides the quality and design of the software that goes into it.
 The software works well in a software engineering laboratory where all the features and environmental factors are controlled.
 A product, however, goes out into the real world and deals with unexpected situations and challenges.

 Any engineer that tells you that “proper software design takes all those things into account” is thinking inside a box.
 The truth of the matter is end-users will use the product in ways that the software was never intended to be used.
-You can have the most pristine software design and it still won’t tell you how an end-user will use it.
-Google is one of the few products that actually takes how the end-user will use the product into account.
+You can have the most pristine program design and it still won’t tell you how an end-user will use it.
+Google is one of the few products that actually take how the end-user will use the product into account.
 Google’s attention to simplicity makes for a very intuitive interface.
 The more options a user is presented with, the less intuitive a product becomes.
-We can take an example of a game.
+We can take the example of a game.
 All game developers like the concept of beta development.
-The game undergoes various iteration of beta releases in collaboration with end users.
-The end user gives feedback and based on that developers change certain components of the game to make it better.
+The game undergoes various iteration of beta releases in collaboration with end-users.
+The end-user gives feedback and based on that developers change certain components of the game to make it better.
 After iterations, a final version is released which is officially released as the ‘final product’.
 A product henceforth is made for all or multiple clients.
-A software may not necessarily take every aspect or factor into account but a product tries its best to deliver the finest software.
+The software may not necessarily take every aspect or factor into account but a product tries its best to deliver the finest software.

 Software, on the other hand, may or may not be beneficial to the market per se.
 The difference between software and product can vary if looked from different perspectives.